ONLYOFFICE/Kubernetes-Docs/README.md

 #### 2.3 Deploy Grafana with the installation of ready-made dashboards

-Run the script `./get_dashboard.sh`, which in `JSON` format will download ready-made dashboards from the Grafana [website](https://grafana.com/grafana/dashboards), make the necessary edits to them and create a configmap from them.
+Run the `./get_dashboard.sh` script, which will download ready-made dashboards in `JSON` format from the Grafana [website](https://grafana.com/grafana/dashboards), make the necessary edits to them and create a configmap from them.

 ```